 Manufacturing

 Recent developments in book manufacturing include the development of digital printing.
-Book pages are printed, in much the same way as an office copier works, usingtoner rather than ink.
-Each book is printed in one pass, not as separate signatures.
-Digital printing has permitted the manufacture of much smaller quantities than offset, in part because of the absence of make readies and of spoilage.
-Digital printing has opened up the possibility of print-on-demand, where no books are printed until after an order is received from a customer.
+Book pages are printed, in much the same way as an office copier works.
+Each book is printed in one pass.
+Digital printing has permitted the manufacture of much smaller quantities than offset.
+Digital printing has opened up the possibility of print-on-demand, where books are printed only after an order is received.

 An audiobook or talking book is a recording of a book or other work being read out loud.
 A reading of the complete text is described as "unabridged", while readings of shorter versions areabridgements.